patshiu/spring2019webdesignbasics/index.md

 ### Week 12-15 *Bring it Together / Final Project*

-This class culminates in a a longer form project that builds on the topics discussed thus far in the class.
+This class culminates in a longer form project that builds on the topics discussed thus far in the class.
 This project can be self-initiated/proposal-based, or can respond to a set of parameters/framework provided by the instructors.
 The project should demonstrate each student’s ability to use programming to articulate their specific design process and outlook.
 Final projects should be published to the live web and documented for future reference.

 ## Learning Outcomes